Eric-Yan-742/Obsidian/LeetCode/Sliding Window.md

 # Maximum substrings/subarrays

 1. Only shift right when window is valid
-2. Shift both start and end when [start, end] is not qualified
+2. Shift left when the window is not valid until the window is valid.
-3. `return end - start`
+3. Update your answer at the end whenever the window is valid.

+## Length

 [[3.
 Longest Substring Without Repeating Characters]]

+## Number/Occurence

-Sliding window is good at at most, not at least and exact occurences of something.
+- Sliding window is good at at most, not at least and exact occurences of something.
+So we use `atMost(k) - atMost(k - 1)` to find exactly k occurences.

 [[159.
 Longest Substring with At Most Two Distinct Characters]]